dfrnt-labs/terminusdb-docs-static/src/app/docs/schema-queries-with-woql/page.md

   metadata:
     title: Schema Queries with WOQL
     description: >-
-      A guide to show how to query schema with WOQL in your TerminusDB and TerminusCMS projects.
+      A guide to show how to query schema with WOQL in your TerminusDB projects.
     openGraph:
       images: >-
         https://assets.terminusdb.com/docs/woql-query-schema.png
 media: []
 ---

-> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on TerminusCMS.
+> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on DFRNT TerminusDB cloud.
 You will then have access to the data needed for this tutorial.

 ## Finding elements from the schema.

 In order to query the schema, you can use _graph_ arguments to WOQL.
-TerminusCMS stores each branch as a pair of graphs, an instance graph and a schema graph.
+TerminusDB stores each branch as a pair of graphs, an instance graph and a schema graph.

 We can specify the graph by passing it as an argument to the `quad` word.